kubernetes-retired/kubeadm-dind-cluster/README.md

 mature and less dependent on the local environment, but if you're feeling adventurous you may give `kubeadm-dind-cluster` a try, too.
 In particular you can run `kubeadm-dind-cluster` in CI environment such as Travis without having issues with nested virtualization.
-Also if you're a Mac user and you're running Docker on your machine anyway, you will not have to run another VM for Kubernetes.

 ## Requirements
 Docker 1.12+ is recommended.
 If you're not using one of the